tweag/python-monorepo-example/2017-10-26-streaming-and-foldl.md

 ```

 What's happening here?
 We are using a few of the functions already present in
-the `foldl` package and a new one, so let's delve into it a bit. `summarizeBy`
+the `foldl` package and a new one, so let's delve into it a bit.
+The function
-takes a projection `f`, which we talked about earlier, the number of smallest
+`summarizeBy` takes a projection `f`, which we talked about earlier, the number
-elements we want to collect and the number of biggest elements.
-Then our five
+of smallest elements we want to collect and the number of biggest elements.
+Then
-statistics are computed:
+our five statistics are computed:

-- `L.length :: L.Fold a Int` gives us the number of elements in the input
+- `L.length :: L.Fold a Int` gives us the number of elements in the input.
 - `collect`, which we will define a bit later, accumulates either the mins or
-  the maxes given a comparison function
+  the maxes given a comparison function.
 - `L.mean` gives us the average.
 We use `L.premap f` to turn it into a fold that
-  will work on our projection `f`
+  will work on our projection `f`.
-- `L.std` gives us the standard deviation
+- `L.std` gives us the standard deviation.

-the combination of which will give us a `Fold a (Summary v a)`, something that
+The combination of the above gives us a `Fold a (Summary v a)`, something that
 will consume a stream of `a`'s and output a summary.
 At this point, nothing is
-consumed, we have only composed folds together, and a `Fold` is oblivious of the
+consumed, we have only composed folds together, and a `Fold` is agnostic of the
 exact nature of the input.
 Running it on any `Foldable` datatype for instance is
 just a matter of calling: